tridactyl/tridactyl/bug-message.md

 The issues are in rough importance order, apart from 6, which should be higher.

-# How vimperator could work in firefox
+# How vimperator could work in Firefox

 Issue 1 is the trickiest and most important issue and is addressed in "Problems with restricted pages".